-- 3.1.1: 16.1 Established and planned neighborhoods and communities shall be protected by rRestricting incompatible land uses to protect established and planned neighborhoods and communities by utilizing planning principles that limit commercial development in residential Future Land Use categories. through mechanisms such as: Commercial and mixed-use in residential Future Land Use categories shall be limited to neighborhood serving guided by the commercial locational criteria in Objective 4.7. - locational criteria for the placement of non-residential uses as identified in this Plan, - limiting commercial development in residential land use categories to neighborhood scale; - requiring buffer areas and screening devices between unlike land uses; - 3.1.2: 16.2 & 12.1.2 Gradual transitions of intensities between different land uses shall be provided for as new development is proposed and approved; through the use of professional site planning, buffering and screening techniques and control of specific land uses.
-Walls-Screening and buffering used to separate new development from the existing, lower-density community should be designed in a style compatible with the community and allow pedestrian penetration.
-In rural areas, perimeter walls are discouraged and buffering with berms and landscaping are strongly encouraged. - 3.1.3: 16.10 Any density increase shall be compatible with existing, proposed, or planned surrounding development.
+- 3.1.1: 16.1 Established and planned neighborhoods and communities shall be protected by rRestricting incompatible land uses to protect established and planned neighborhoods and communities by utilizing planning principles that limit commercial development in residential Future Land Use categories. through mechanisms such as: Lot size and density of new or redeveloped residential projects shall reflect the character of the surrounding residential area.
+Commercial development in residential Future Land Use categories shall be limited to neighborhood scale. - locational criteria for the placement of non-residential uses as identified in this Plan, - limiting commercial development in residential land use categories to neighborhood scale; - requiring buffer areas and screening devices between unlike land uses; - 3.1.2: 16.2 & 12.1.2 Gradual transitions of intensities between different land uses shall be provided for as new development is proposed and approved, through the use of professional site planning, buffering and screening techniques and control of specific land uses.

+Walls and buffering used to separate new development from the existing, lowerdensity community should be designed in a style compatible with the community and allow pedestrian penetration.
+In rural areas, perimeter walls are discouraged and buffering with berms and landscaping are strongly encouraged.

+3.1.3: 16.10 Any density increase shall be compatible with existing, proposed, or planned surrounding development.

 Compatibility is defined as the characteristics of different uses or activities or design which allow them to be located near or adjacent to each other in harmony.

 Some elements affecting compatibility include the following: height, scale, mass and bulk of structures, pedestrian or vehicular traffic, circulation, access and parking impacts, landscaping, lighting, noise, odor and architecture.
 Compatibility does not mean "the same as."
 Rather, it refers to the sensitivity of development proposals in maintaining the character of existing development.

-- 3.1.4: Lots on the edges of new developments that have both a physical and visual relationship to adjacent property that is parceled or developed at a lower density should mitigate such impact with substantial buffering and/or compatible lot sizes. - 3.1.5:16.6 Incompatible, non-residential land uses within established neighborhoods that are not in conformance with the <a href="Unincorporated Future of Hillsborough Comprehensive Plan shall be given incentives to adaptively reuse or replace structures to uses that are compatible with the residential area through incentives such as the use of residential density credits for infill development and non-conforming use incentives. - 3.1.6: 12-1.6 & 12-1.7 Eencourage early neighborhood-based input regarding rezonings which require public hearing to facilitate community understanding of issues.
+- 3.1.4: 12-1.1 Lots on the edges of new developments that have both a physical and visual relationship to adjacent property that is parceled or developed at a lower density should mitigate such impact with substantial buffering and/or compatible lot sizes. - 3.1.5: 16.6 Incompatible, non-residential land uses within established neighborhoods that are not in conformance with the Unincorporated Future of Hillsborough Comprehensive Plan shall be given incentives to adaptively reuse or replace structures to uses that are compatible with the residential area through incentives such as the use of residential density credits for infill development and non-conforming use incentives. - 3.1.6: 12-1.6 & 12-1.7 Eencourage early neighborhood-based input regarding rezonings which require public hearing to facilitate community understanding of issues.